 Retreat Reality is located near the Carolina Readiness Supply store in Waynesville.
 It is arguably the biggest and best stocked survival brick-and-mortar and mortar store in the country.
 The owners of the store, Dan and Jan Sterrat, also play host to the Heritage Life Skills each year – where Haynes is an exhibitor.

-Like Prepper Camp, Heritage Life Skills offers about 40 classes on homesteading, preparedness, and survival topics like blacksmithing, solar ovens, first aid, knife skills, and the identification of edible plants, but engages in more of a classroom setting than Prepper Camp, which is held in large event tents and the outdoor areas of the Orchard Lake Campground.
+Heritage Life Skills offers about 40 classes on homesteading, preparedness, and survival topics like blacksmithing, solar ovens, first aid, knife skills, and the identification of edible plants, but engages in more of a classroom setting.

 CPN members reside in several towns throughout both North and South Carolina.
 Haynes also told Survival Sullivan one of the best tools accessible to preppers in the CPN is the group-wide text warning system that alerts everyone to emergencies immediately.